tiiuae/ghaf-infra/README.md

 #### deploy
 The `deploy` task deploys the given NixOS configuration to the specified host with [nixos-rebuild](https://nixos.wiki/wiki/Nixos-rebuild) `switch` subcommand.
 This task assumes the target host is already running NixOS, and fails if it's not.

+Note: unlike the changes made with `install` task, `deploy` changes can be [reverted](https://zero-to-nix.com/concepts/nixos#rollbacks) with `nixos-rebuild switch --rollback` or similar.

 ```bash
 $ invoke deploy --target ghafhydra --hostname 51.12.50.33
 [51.12.50.33] $ nix flake archive --to ssh://51.12.50.33 --json